bartoszlorek/chrome-utils/README.md

 # chrome-utils

 ## message
-Sends a single message to event listeners.
-Method `toBack` operates on background page, options, popup or other extension.
-Moreover, `toTab` communicates with content scripts injected in tabs.
+Method `toBack()` sends a single message to event listeners on background, options or popup page (also other extensions) and `toTab()` communicates with content scripts injected in tabs.

 ```javascript
 .on(type, callback)